-Brian has been singing bass since 1988 with the Thames Valley Chorus, a top 10 UK Chorus since they became a founder member of the British Association of Barbershop Singers in 1974.
+Singing Bass with the Thames Valley Chorus since 1988.
+With only one or two exceptions, the chorus been a top 10 UK Chorus each year since becoming a founder member of the British Association of Barbershop Singers (BABS) in 1974.

-Brian has been a member of 4 successful quartets along the way, all of which have achieved top 20 status in national competitions.
+Brian has been a member of 4 sucessful quartets along the way, all of which have achieved top 20 status in national competitions.

-Married to Christine in 1969, with 4 sons, and now 5 grandchildren, pleased to be fully retired and concentrating on singing well, and playing golf badly.
+Married to Christine in 1969, with 4 sons, and now 5 grandchildren, pleased to be fully retired and concentrating on singing, and playing golf badly.

 Gary Evans – Lead (2nd from L)

 Gary spent many years in the airline business and during his travels to the USA discovered the wonders of four-part harmony singing.
 At that time, the late 70's, barbershop singing was just starting up in the UK and Gary was delighted to find a local group, the Thames Valley Chorus, and went along - just for a listen.
 More than 30 years later he's still singing with them and enjoying this wonderful style of music.

 Gary met his wife, Caroline, through work so he says he'll always be grateful to the airline for introducing him to a life of harmony – both marital and musical !